 The Experiment offers summer abroad opportunities to 31 countries, some, but not all, requiring foreign language experience.
 Participants are given a group of travel companions of similar age, an orientation peri-od, and the opportunity to live with a family in the chosen country.
-Other possible activities in-clude biking in France, mountaineering in Switzerland, and a spe-cial week-long trip to the Galapagos Island and Darwin stations in the Ecuador program.
+Other possible activities include biking in France, mountaineering in Switzerland, and a spe-cial week-long trip to the Galapagos Island and Darwin stations in the Ecuador program.

-For more information.
-Belyeu at 345-2929. call
+For more information-Belyeu at 345-2929.

-SYNAGOGUE
+MISHKAN TORAH SYNAGOGUE

 Ridge & Westway Rds.

-Conservative/

-Reconstructionist
+Greenbelt, Md.
+474-4223/4224

-Services: Friday 8 p.m.
+Conservative/ Reconstructionist Services: Friday 8 p.m.
 Saturday 9:30 a.m.
+Rabbi: Saul Grife